-- a) quality of performance of duties by officers and employees of the Board will be enhanced by a more comprehensive knowledge of the conditions existing in the school system and by a feeling of greater personal stake in the system's progress; - b) resident officers and employees will be more likely to be involved in school and community activities, thus bringing them into contact with community leaders and citizens; - c) absenteeism and tardiness will be diminished; - d) economic benefits will accrue to the school system from local expenditure of salaries and the payment of local sales and real estate taxes, and educational benefits will be derived from residency by teachers, administrators and other employees in the City of Chicago.
-The Chicago Board of Education, therefore, adopts without the necessity of annual readoption the following residency policy.
+- A.a) quality of performance of duties by officers and employees of the Board will be enhanced by a more comprehensive knowledge of the conditions existing in the school system and by a feeling of greater personal stake in the system's progress; - B.b. resident officers and employees will be more likely to be involved in school and community activities, thus bringing them into contact with community leaders and citizens; - C.e) absenteeism and tardiness will be diminished; - D.d) economic benefits will accrue to the school system from local expenditure of salaries and the payment of local sales and real estate taxes, and educational benefits will be derived from residency by teachers, administrators and other employees in the City of Chicago.
+The Chicago Board of Education, therefore, adopts without the necessity of annual readoption the following residency policy. - II.
+2. Definitions.
+For the purpose of this Policy only, the following definitions will apply: - A.a) "Residency" means an employee's domicile, the one actual place where an employee lives and has his or her true, permanent home to which, whenever he or she is absent, he or she has an intention of returning. - B.b.

-2. Definitions

-For the purpose of this policy only, the following definitions will apply:

-- a) "Residency" means an employee's domicile, the one actual place where an employee lives and has his or her true, permanent home to which, whenever he or she is absent, he or she has an intention of returning. - b) "Employees" means all full-time employees as defined by Section 4-48 of the Rules of the Board of Education of the City of Chicago and officers of the Board.
-"Employees" does not include the following: day-to-day substitute teachers; part-time employees including part-time Educational Support Personnel employees; full-time provisional substitute teachers; individuals working in the Troops to Teachers program; interns working for the Board on a part-time or temporary basis; or those individuals participating in professional training programs designed to prepare participants for full-time employment as CPS educators. - c) "Continuously employed" means employment that has not been interrupted by a break in service. - d) "Break in Service" means a loss of employment as a result of discharge, separation, and resignation not followed by rehire within one year.
-"Reassigned teachers" who are appointed to full-time teaching positions within two years following honorable termination shall not have had a break in service for purposes of this policy. - e) "Academic year" means the regular school year commencing in August or September and ending in June.
+"Employees" means all full-time employees as defined by Section 4-48 of the Rules of the Board of Education of the City of Chicago and officers of the Board.
+"Employees" does not include the following: day-to-day substitute teachers; part-time employees including part-time Educational Support Personnel employees; full-time provisional substitute teachers; individuals working in the Troops to Teachers program; miscellaneous employees; interns working for the Board on a part-time or temporary basis; or those individuals participating in professional training programs designed to prepare participants for full-time employment as CPS educators. - C.e) "Continuously employed" means employment that has not been interrupted by a break in service. - D.d.

+"Break in Service" means a loss of employment as a result of discharge dismissal, separation, and resignation not followed by rehire within one year.
+"Reassigned teachers" who are appointed to full-time teaching positions within two years following honorable termination shall not have had a break in service for purposes of this Policy. - E.e) "Academic year" means the regular school year commencing in August or September and ending in June. - F. "Material omission of fact" means the employee's intentional failure to disclose his/her actual residence for purposes of concealing from the Board his/her non-compliance with the actual residence requirements of this Policy.
-3. Current Employees Hired On or After November 20, 1996

-All employees hired on or after November 20, 1996 will be required to be actual residents of the City of Chicago within six months from the day their employment begins, except where the employee has been granted a waiver in accordance with the provisions of this policy.
+III.
+3. Current Employees Hired On or After November 20, 1996.
+All employees hired on or after November 20, 1996 will be required to be actual residents of the City of Chicago within six months from the day their employment begins, except where the employee has been granted a waiver in accordance with the provisions of this Policy.
 This residency requirement includes principals.
 A Sworn Residency statement must be completed by each prospective employee by the time his or her employment with the Board begins.
-The one exception to this residency requirement will be for employees working in assessed special needs areas.
-In the event that an employee hired on or after November 20, 1996 no longer works in a special needs area, the employee will be required to establish residency in Chicago within six months after the Board's assessment that the employee no longer works in a special needs area.